Shipment visibility, dynamic pricing with APIs

 The broker-driven industry needs tech help to match cargoes with space and for visibility.

-Pricing advantages also flow from those technology investments for T&L companies.
+Pricing advantages also flow from those technology investments for transportation and logistics companies.
 Intermediaries that broker space on trucks, for instance, typically do not have assets such as trucks, but match goods volumes and other specifications with the available transportation or warehousing space.
 They need to bring speed in responding to market needs with new service offerings, which calls for dynamic pricing models that change almost by the hour every day.
 The beneficiaries of those would be sellers on Amazon or eBay.

 Partner integration is critical also in areas relating to submission of EDI documents pertaining to orders, invoices and acknowledgement, tracking processing times and the carriers that will pick up orders.
 Those technological platforms help reduce time to market, overheads involved in coordination and transaction processing.
-We also help T&L companies expeditiously and seamlessly modernize their operations and migrate from old integration platforms to new, especially to facilitate onboarding of partners with minimal lead times.
+We also help transportation and logistics companies expeditiously and seamlessly modernize their operations and migrate from old integration platforms to new, especially to facilitate onboarding of partners with minimal lead times.

 In the foreseeable future, the number of technology-based disruptors at a local distribution level, and on a global distribution scale, will be greater than ever before.
 Asset-based businesses have numerous non-asset-based brokers.
 The brokerage war will be won by those who have the best grasp of the API technology space.